Introduction

 Despite the concerning family history, he reported no chest pain or breathlessness, either at rest or during physical activity.
 He wasn’t on any medications, held a desk job, and was the father of a young family, which included two children.

-Initial Blood Test Results
+Initial Blood Test

 He had his blood test.
 Most of the results, including Thyroid, Renal and Liver function, were normal.
 However, his lipid profile was surprisingly abnormal, with an LDL-Cholesterol of 10.1 mmol/L (390 mg/dl), as shown in Fig-1.
+Given these abnormal results, one immediate question should arise: Is this Familial Hypercholesterolemia (FH) or simply a case of severe hyperlipidemia?

-Stepwise Approach to Hypercholesterolemia
+Stepwise Approach to Severe Hypercholesterolemia

 There are five main steps when we come across such high cholesterol levels:

-- Review prior lab tests: Don’t overlook the importance of historical data.
+Don’t overlook the importance of historical data.
 Revisiting previous results, potentially going back to childhood, can provide valuable insights.
 If past results, or even a handful of them, showed normal LDL-C levels, then secondary causes of hypercholesterolemia might be more probable than familial hypercholesterolemia.

-- Detailed Family History: A thorough family history can illuminate the probability of familial hypercholesterolemia.
+A thorough family history can illuminate the probability of familial hypercholesterolemia.
 Inquiring about premature coronary events or procedures in all first and second-degree relatives is vital.
 Probing about interventions like bypass surgery, angioplasty, or instances of sudden cardiac death in family members can provide more clarity.

-- Physical signs: Observable cholesterol deposits can hint at familial hypercholesterolemia.
+Observable cholesterol deposits can hint at familial hypercholesterolemia.
 Look for signs like Arcus Cornealis, Xanthelasma, and Xanthomas.
 Notably, Achilles tendon xanthoma is a strong indicator of FH.

 Our Case: Upon retesting his lipid profile in a different lab, the LDL-C was confirmed at an alarmingly high 10.5 mmol/L (406 mg/dL).
 Unfortunately, we didn’t have access to his past results for comparison.
 The detailed family history, as previously mentioned, already suggested a genetic predisposition.
 On physical examination, the Arcus Cornealis was evident, though there were no signs of Xanthomas or Xanthelasma.
 His calculated Dutch Lipid Score was alarmingly high at 16, solidly placing him in the “definite FH” category.